top of page

 • Twitter

 Philip Dutton is a British-Czech composer whose music is increasingly in demand internationally.
 Between 2022 and 2023, Dutton was a Britten Pears Young Artist, a London Philharmonic Orchestra Young Artist, and a Royal Philharmonic Society Composer.
-He has been nominated for the Prince Pierre Foundation de Monaco Musical Springboard Award 2025, for his orchestral work Etched, and is working on a new commission for the BBC Scottish Symphony Orchestra’s 2025/26 season, to be conducted by Ryan Wigglesworth and premiered at City Halls, Glasgow in February 2026.
+He was nominated for the Prince Pierre Foundation de Monaco Musical Springboard Award 2025 for his orchestral work Etched, and has completed a new commission for the BBC Scottish Symphony Orchestra titled There, where I call home, to be conducted by Ryan Wigglesworth and premiered at City Halls, Glasgow in February 2026.
 In 2025, he co-founded the Trans-Atlantic Ensemble with fellow composer Michael Small.
 Dutton’s music expresses his love for storytelling and curiosity, in music that is often colourful, vivid and direct, frequently drawing upon his rich Czech-British-Jewish cultural heritage for inspiration.

 bottom of page